linode/docs/docs/websites/host-a-website-with-high-availability/index.md

 ### Mount the Gluster Filesystem

-Next, we'll mount the Gluster volume on our application servers.
+Next, mount the Gluster volume on the application servers.
 The steps in this section should be performed on each Apache server node.

 1. Install `glusterfs-fuse`: